belle2/basf2/online_book/fundamentals/hep_analyses.rst

     Let's look now at the neutral particles.
-The photon is stable, and the ECL is designed exactly to measure photon enegies.
+The photon is stable, and the ECL is designed exactly to measure photon energies.
 The (anti-)neutron is basically stable for our purposes, but it leaves no signal in the tracking system and the ECL is not designed as an hadronic calorimeter.
     There are studies focused on reconstructing this particle in the ECL, but let's leave it out of the list for the moment.
-    The :math:`K_L` has :math:`c\tau \approx 15 m`, so it's definitiley to be considered stable in the scale of the experiment.
-As the neutron is leaves no ionization, but the KLM is designed to detect its interaction in the iron layersof the solenoid's return yoke.
-Let's count it as a reconstucted particle.
+    The :math:`K_L` has :math:`c\tau \approx 15 m`, so it's definitely to be considered stable in the scale of the experiment.
+As the neutron is leaves no ionization, but the KLM is designed to detect its interaction in the iron layers of the solenoid's return yoke.
+Let's count it as a reconstructed particle.
-    :math:`Lambda` and :math:`K_s` behave similarly to the :math:`K_L`,but their lifetime is much shorter and, at the Belle II energies, theymostly decay inside the tracking volume.
+    :math:`Lambda` and :math:`K_s` behave similarly to the :math:`K_L`,but their lifetime is much shorter and, at the Belle II energies, they mostly decay inside the tracking volume.
 The most convenient way to reconstruct and combine their decay products, pions and proton.

 Let's see now how reconstructed and combined particles are handled, and what are the special cases.
-Recontructed particles are alsoe referres as *final state particles (FSP)*, as they are the very final products of any decay chain we may be interested in reconstructing.
+Reconstructed particles are also referred to as *final state particles (FSP)*, as they are the very final products of any decay chain we may be interested in reconstructing.
 In making an analysis, one has three building blocks: